Uttkarsh-raj/Gossip-Cache/README.md

 https://github.com/Uttkarsh-raj/Gossip-Cache/assets/106571927/328e2194-1468-430a-b933-d6c4b05c506b

 <br>

-The above demo illustrates some of the key features of Gossip-Cache.
+The above demo illustrates some of the **Key features** of Gossip-Cache.
 It begins by simulating the addition of nodes, each initialized with a cache, to the server.
 Two clients are then introduced to showcase how their caches are shared.
 The server serves as a gateway for the nodes, facilitating their entry into the network.
-This demonstration effectively highlights the concept of eventual consistency, as the data may not be immediately available to all nodes but is eventually synchronized across the network.
+This demonstration effectively highlights the concept of **eventual consistency**, as the data may not be immediately available to all nodes but is eventually synchronized across the network.
 The synchronization time is directly influenced by the number of nodes in the network.It also provides you to connect as a disconnected node incase you dont want to connect as a gossip peer node and want to use it just as a normal cache.
 It also unlocks a new route of /delete/:key which allows you to delete the cache item directly.

 ### Key Concepts
 1. **Distributed Systems** : The project is fundamentally a distributed system since it involves multiple nodes (clients) that coordinate and communicate to achieve a common goal.